"Rabbi Levitas of Yavneh said: Be extremely lowly of spirit, for the end

 idolatry in that he worships himself and his own qualities -- failing, of

 course, to realize that it was G-d who blessed him with his talents to begin

 Further, such a person is guilty of "stealing" from G-d, priding himself for

 qualities which are truly not his own.
 As my teacher R. Yochanan Zweig

-(www.talmudicu.edu) often points out, any skills or natural aptitudes
+(www.talmudicu.edu) often points out, any skills or natural aptitudes which

-considered "ours".
-We did nothing to earn them; they are direct gifts from G-d -- and ultimately
+did nothing to earn them; they are direct gifts from G-d -- and ultimately

 His possessions.
-Our own small part in them is only
+Our own small part in them is only in realizing our

-trust G-d has invested in us.
+invested in us.

 Maimonides (Mishne Torah Hil' De'os 1:4

-www.torah.org/learning/mlife/ch1law3-4a.html), while discussing proper
+http://www.torah.org/learning/mlife/ch1law3-4a.html), while discussing

-two exceptions to this golden rule -- one of them being humility (ibid.,
+are two exceptions to this golden rule -- one of them being humility (ibid.,

-2:3 www.torah.org/learning/mlife/ch2law3a.html).
+2:3 http://www.torah.org/learning/mlife/ch2law3a.html).
 We must go to the

 extreme in self-effacement and the avoidance of ego.

 And the reason for this is that arrogance is not just a matter of a single

 bad trait.
-The more a person is the center of his own world the less
+The more a person is the center of his own world the less likely

-make good His trust.
+trust.
 The arrogant person, however, focuses on himself alone.
 He has robbed

 G-d, so to speak, of the talents he was blessed with.
 He thus lacks the most

 fundamental component for building a relationship with G-d.
 In fact, the

 good deeds he does perform may be doing no more than increasing his pride

 and haughtiness -- further distancing himself from G-d, rather than bringing

 But there is something far more subtle here.
 Most sins and negative

 character traits are easy to spot.
 Anger, miserliness, rashness, apathy: we

 (or at least others) generally know full well when we suffer from such.

 Arrogance, however, is a far more cunning animal: it is protean.
 (Depression

-The scene was the synagogue shortly before Kol Nidre services on Yom
+The scene was the synagogue shortly before Kol Nidre services on Yom Kippur

-the rabbi, no longer able to contain himself, rushes up to the ark and cries out "Ich bin
+longer able to contain himself, rushes up to the ark and cries out "Ich bin

 a gornisht!
 Ich bin a gornisht!" ("I'm a no one!
 I'm a no one!" -- that's

 Yiddish) and returns to his seat, just a little bit relieved.
 Shortly after,

 the shammash (beadle) takes the rabbi's lead and follows suit.
 Pretty soon

 the leading community members, then the average ones, all file up one at a

 time to cry out their own confession.

-An itinerant beggar has meanwhile wandered in to the synagogue and sat
+An itinerant beggar has meanwhile wandered into the synagogue and sat

 figures that this must be the synagogue custom or something, and so he too

 drags himself in front of the congregation and does the same.
-At that
+At that point

-(Poorly translated: "Who does he think he is calling himself a nobody?")
+translated: "Who does he think he is calling himself a nobody?")

 I was never a very good joke teller, and in that spirit I'll do the

-unforgivable: I'll explain the joke -- because I really want this
+unforgivable: I'll *explain* the joke -- because I really want this message

-that admission, of course, makes him even greater.
-But when someone who

-really is a no one
+course, makes him even greater.
+But when someone who *really is* a no one

 humbles himself -- well, what good is that?
 What does he think he's trying

-Another important counter example, not as funny but equally tragic, and
+Another important counter example, not as funny but equally tragic, and one

-be doing so as a way of feeling aloof from the crowd.
+feeling aloof from the crowd.
 Subconsciously he is saying: "Nobody knows the

 true respect I deserve.
-I don't want them
+I don't want *them* to honor *me*.

-to honor me.
 Better to be in

 my own world -- bitter at the lack of recognition I receive, rather than

 together in the world of others -- grateful for the good they do for me."

 Such a person is in the center of his own little world -- a very

 such a selfish little universe.)
-It

-and how much of the Talmud he has memorized.
+It matters little how many mitzvos

+memorized.
 He is serving no one but himself.

 Jeremiah expresses it simply but eloquently: "Thus says the L-rd: Let not